porrey/Diamond.Core-Patterns/Src/Examples/Diamond.Core.Example.Web/XmlDocs/ReadMe.txt

-﻿Copy all XML documentationm files that Swagger will use to generate documentation to this folder.
+﻿Copy all XML documentation files that Swagger will use to generate documentation to this folder.